voytech/tabulate/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/voytech/tabulate/badge?s=356351985a7dd58359040b23f6d896d28af928af)](https://www.codefactor.io/repository/github/voytech/tabulate)
 [![Java CI with Gradle](https://github.com/voytech/tabulate/actions/workflows/gradle.yml/badge.svg?branch=master)](https://github.com/voytech/tabulate/actions/workflows/gradle.yml)

-Tabulate helps you with exporting collections of objects into various tabular file formats.
+Tabulate helps you with exporting collections of elements into various tabular file formats.

 ## Why ?

 Exporting data to external file formats can be tedious and cumbersome - especially when business wants to have reports covering vast majority of system functionalities.
 Writing every exporting method using imperative API directly will soon make code verbose, error prone, hard to read and maintain.
 In such cases You want to hide implementation details using abstractions, but this is additional effort which is not desirable.

-Tabulate tries to mitigate this little inconvenience by using powers of Kotlin DSL type-safe builders as consumer facing API.
+`Tabulate` tries to mitigate above problems with the help of kotlin, its type-safe DSL builders and extension functions.

 ### You may want to consider using `tabulate` if:

-- You need to export collection into:
+- You need to export data into following formats:
     - excel (xlsx),
     - pdf (version 0.2.0),
     - cli (roadmap plans)

-- Exported data needs to be table-formatted.
+- Exported data needs to be in tabular format.

-- You want to reuse table structure for many tabular file formats (excel, pdf)
+- You want to reuse table definition for many exports targeting various file formats like excel or pdf

 - You need to preserve styles across different file formats.

-- You want to be able to implement your own attributes.
+- You want to extend resulting table look&feel by your own-crafted attributes.

-- You want to use extensible and type-safe DSL builder API.
+- You like Kotlin type-safe builders and extension functions.

 ## Snapshot repository coordinates